amcginlay/tips-2022-k8s-demo/README.md

 ## Step 5 - Build container image for app and test in Docker

-To run your app inKubernetes you first need an OCI compliant container image which Docker can produce and hold for us.
+To run your app in Kubernetes you first need an OCI compliant container image which Docker can produce and hold for us.

 If it helps, **container images are to the Docker Runtime what AMIs are to the EC2 service.**